BatICM/unsupervised-battery-faults/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use the data or code in your research, please cite our paper:

 ```bibtex
 @article{nie2025early,